 Some technicians recommend trying a whole bunch of tiny fixes as well, like changing up the method for fetching emails or other obscure things.
 However, these small problems are almost never the cause of significant battery drain.
 If you have assessed your battery’s health and performed the four fixes above only to find that your iPad battery is still draining fast, you may just need a new battery.

 Rechargeable batteries aren’t perfect.
-As you recharge them more and more, they lose their capacity to hold a charge over time.
+As they continue to run, they lose their capacity to hold a charge over time.
 So, if you’ve owned your iPad for a couple of years and have used it frequently during that time, you might just need a new battery.
 Unfortunately, while it’s a common repair, it is not a particularly easy one to carry out.

 Even if you don’t have any official support from Apple, you can still hire them to replace your battery.
 Just make an appointment, take your iPad into them, and you’ll have a fresh battery in three to five business days.
 So, while using Apple to replace your battery is usually slightly more expensive than using a third-party repair service, the peace of mind may be worth it.

-If your iPad battery has been draining fast for quite some time, chances are you’re probably sick of it by this point.
-Or, maybe you find it hard to justify a $100 repair for a device that could only cost a couple times that amount if you bought a brand-new one.
+If your iPad battery has been draining fast for quite some time, chances are you’re probably tired of it at this point Or, maybe you find it hard to justify a $100 repair for a device that could only cost a couple times that amount if you bought a brand-new one.
 Either way, we don’t blame you.
-Troubleshooting can be super annoying and time-consuming at best.
+Troubleshooting can be super annoying and time-consuming.

 If you want to start from scratch, we’re here to help.
-Here at GadgetGone, we buy old iPads (and smartphones, MacBooks, Apple Watches, and video game consoles) for industry-leading rates, making fresh starts a breeze.
+Here at GadgetGone, we buy old iPads (along with smartphones, MacBooks, Apple Watches, and video game consoles) for top rates, getting you closer to a new device!
 Whether you choose to receive credit for your old iPad in cash or you decide to use it as a bonus towards purchasing a newer iPad, it’s a win-win!

 Selling your iPad to GadgetGone is easy!
 Just follow these simple steps: